MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/README.md

 # JavaScript

-This section of the guide is aimed at beginners or a experience devs looking for more details.
-The material in this page and directory is to help you understand browser JS, command-line JS ("Node.js"), managing Node packages and some info on popular frameworks.
+This section of the guide is aimed at JavaScript beginners or experienced devs looking for more details.

+The material in this page and directory is to help you understand the motivation for learning JavaScript, how to run browser-based JS, how to install and run command-line JS ("Node.js"), how to manage Node packages and some info on popular frameworks.
 Also I provide some links to tutorials and courses.

 - [What is JavaScript?](#what-is-javascript)